NVX-ai/nvx-consistent-api/docs/README.md

 Events are grouped together when they interact with the same concept of our application (known as an "aggregate" in Domain Driven Design), all events relating to a product's stock, would go into the stock lane, while event relating to purchases, would go into the order lane.

 ### Audiences
 A system is consumed by a user, which can be a person, but also an application calling our API, in any case, those interactions will be grouped by one or more audiences.
-Customer support will not interact with our webshop in the same way as the marketing team or the buyers.
+Customer support will not interact with our web shop in the same way as the marketing team or the buyers.

 ### Todo Tasks
 A concept to abstract integrations.
 Any time our system needs to reach to the outside, a task is defined for every step of the integration, this removes the need for complex concepts like sagas.